 We received 22 complaints about the FedLoan customer service team.
 “Unhelpful,” “incompetent,” and “inconsistent” were some of the terms that summed up the general response.

 A customer would call in, for instance, and get different answers from different FedLoan customer service representatives.
 And it can take months to process simple requests.
+One respondent said:

-I’ve had to call them at least 10-15 times in the past three years to get them to fix mistakes they’ve made,” wrote one reader.
-“I’ve had to have them audit my account twice.
+“I’ve had to call them at least 10-15 times in the past three years to get them to fix mistakes they’ve made.
+I’ve had to have them audit my account twice.
 And last time the audit was supposed to take 30 days.
 It took over six months.”

-2. Public Service Loan Forgiveness
+2. Incorrect calculation of Public Service Loan Forgiveness payments

-If you’re working toward public service loan forgiveness (PSLF), expect to run into some obstacles with FedLoan Servicing.
+If you’re working toward Public service Loan Forgiveness (PSLF), expect to run into some obstacles with FedLoan Servicing.
 Eighteen of the complaints we received were about how the servicer handles the program.

-We had to refinance instead because they didn’t give us an accurate payment count.”
+“We had to refinance instead because they didn’t give us an accurate payment count.”

 FedLoan’s issues with PSLF have gotten so bad that the Massachusetts attorney general filed a lawsuit against FedLoan Servicing in 2017.
-In the complaint, Maura Healey accused the servicer of causing public servants to lose benefits and assistance through PSLF and the Teacher Education Assistance for College and Higher Education (TEACH) Grant programs.
+In the complaint, Attorney General Maura Healey accused the servicer of causing public servants to lose benefits and assistance through PSLF and the Teacher Education Assistance for College and Higher Education (TEACH) Grant programs.

 The attorney general is seeking restitution for affected borrowers, as well as penalties for the servicer.

-Other lawsuits regarding PSLF have come since.
+Other lawsuits against FedLoan regarding PSLF have been filed since.

 We received seven complaints about the FedLoan handling of income-driven repayment plan requests.
 These repayment plans can make it possible for borrowers who can’t afford their monthly payments to get some relief.

-Six readers had objections to how FedLoan handles its payment processing.
+Six readers had objections as to how FedLoan handles its payment processing.
 In most cases, the servicer didn’t apply payments to the outstanding loans accurately.

-It took a little of the glory away from paying off one of my loans, and it took a lot of work to make sure I was properly refunded.”
+“It took a little of the glory away from paying off one of my loans, and it took a lot of work to make sure I was properly refunded.”

 We’re not the only ones who have noted bad customer experiences with FedLoan Servicing.
-In 2017, the Consumer Financial Protection Bureau (CFPB) received 2,371 complaints about the servicer.
+In 2019, the Consumer Financial Protection Bureau (CFPB) received 1,829 complaints about the servicer.

-While you can’t choose your federal student loan servicer, that doesn’t mean you have to stay with them.
-At Student Loan Planner, we can help you figure out what to do with your loans, and that may include consolidating your loans with a new servicer or refinancing them with a private lender.
+Although you can’t choose your federal student loan servicer, that doesn’t mean you have to stay with them.
+At Student Loan Planner, we can help you figure out what to do with your loans, and that plan may include consolidating your loans with a new servicer or refinancing them with a private lender.